Aya-Osamaa/Ask-your-Data-Analyst-AI/README.md

 ---

-## 📄 License

-This project is released under the MIT License.
-See LICENSE for details.

----

-## ✉️ Contact

 If you want to try the project or collaborate, feel free to open an issue or contact me at [your-email].